RyanChrisSmith/address_detective/README.md

 ## Running the Program
 </u>

-- Once you have finished the setup / installation, you are ready to run this beautiful program from your terminal
+- Once setup / installation is finished, it is time to run this beautiful program from your terminal
 - Run `$ruby runner.rb data/test_addresses.csv`
 - The response you should see in the terminal will look like this:
 ```